Image noise: Useful noise

 High levels of noise are almost always undesirable, but there are cases when a certain amount of noise is useful, for example to prevent discretization artifacts (color banding or posterization).
 Some noise also increases acutance (apparent sharpness).
 Noise purposely added for such purposes is called dither; it improves the image perceptually, though it degrades the signal-to-noise ratio.
+In the context of event camera, which typically only capture dynamic scenes, noise arising from photon fluctuations has been found to be correlated with static scene intensity and can be leveraged to reconstruct static parts of the scene.